Podcast

 Mercator Projection with Tissot's Indicatrix, by Eric Gaba (Sting - fr:Sting) using data from U.S. NGDC World Coast Line (Public Domain), CC BY-SA 4.0

-To illustrate the distortion on the Natural Earth Projection, we can use Tissot's Indicatrix; a clever graphic device using circles at fixed intersections of longitude and latitude to highlight distortion on a map projection.
-This system was created in 1859 by French mathematician Nicolas Auguste Tissot (1824-1907)
+To illustrate the distortion on the Natural Earth Projection, we can use Tissot's Indicatrix, a clever graphic device using circles at fixed intersections of longitude and latitude to highlight distortion on a map projection.
+This system was created in 1859 by French mathematician Nicolas Auguste Tissot (1824-1907).

-This choice projection is a considered one: Anton favours the Natural Earth projection because it is close to other more conformal projections without slicing off coastlines or countries, and despite coming from New Zealand and living in Australia, he dislikes the mental 'gymnastics’ of a south-at-the-top orientation.
-Although as he states, it is still a compromise: "the only true map is a globe”.
-The Natural Earth Projection means that very little geography is missing from the map, and it even gives Anton more space to draw in all of the different species he wishes to include.
+Anton favours the Natural Earth projection because it is close to other more conformal projections without slicing off coastlines or countries, and despite coming from New Zealand and living in Australia, he dislikes the mental 'gymnastics’ of a south-at-the-top orientation.

-Growing up in New Zealand’s South Island, Anton was surrounded by remarkable geography from a young age - as he tells Jerry, the Southern Alps are "in his soul".
+Growing up in New Zealand’s South Island, Anton was surrounded by remarkable geography from a young age and as he tells Jerry, the Southern Alps are "in his soul".
 Like many artist-cartographers he was quite literally drawn to the colliding of the worlds of art and science.
-Creating a series of pictorial maps over the years, he has been able to combine his twin passions of drawing maps with his love of learning about wildlife.
+As well as being a great educational tool for young people and striking works of art, his maps are also a passionate call to look after our world.

 About Anton Thomas